brianlong/api.messagelab.net/schemas/handshakes.md

 **JSON RESPONSE**
 HTTP Status Code 200 OK.

 Handshakes are immutable, so PUT (edit) and DELETE (delete) are not supported.
+Only the recipient can see a Handshake after it has been created.